Play it again: Everything we know about PS5 and Xbox Series X backward compatibility

-The ability to play your old games on a next-generation console is a huge deal at aunch, when there aren't many new games to justify the hundreds of dollars you spent on a shiny new machine.
-Sony and Microsoft clearly know this as the November 2020 launches of their PlayStation 5 and Xbox Series X draw near, having both talked up their backward compatibility features.
+Playing your old games on a next-generation console is a huge deal at launch when there aren't many new titles to justify the hundreds of dollars you spent on a shiny new machine.
+Sony and Microsoft clearly know this as they prepare to launch their PlayStation 5 and Xbox Series X next month, having both talked up their backward compatibility features.

-The two companies have been battling in the console wars for years -- Sony since 1994 and Microsoft since 2001 -- so they've both built up magnificent back catalogs filled with classics.
-Let's take a look at how much of each of those libraries you'll be able to play on the upcoming consoles, and how you'll be able to transfer your saves to each.
+The two companies have been battling in the console wars for decades -- Sony since 1994 and Microsoft since 2001 -- so they've both built up magnificent back catalogs filled with classics.
+Let's take a look at how much of each of those libraries you'll be able to play on the upcoming consoles and how you'll be able to transfer your saves to each.

-Read more: How to avoid PS5 and Xbox Series X preorder FOMO
+Read more: Best TVs for PS5 and Xbox Series X, Series S with 4K, 120fps input and VRR

 PS5